 Maten, a junior forward, and Frazier, a senior guard, are one of the nation’s most potent inside-outside tandems.
-Frazier averaged 16.9 ppg and Maten contributed 16.5 ppg last season.
-Individually, that made them the first- and third-leading returning scorers in the SEC this season.
+Last season, Frazier averaged 16.9 ppg and Maten contributed 16.5 ppg.
+Individually, that made them the first- and third-leading returning scorers in the SEC.
 Together, they were the fifth-best forward-guard scoring duo returning to Division I basketball for 2016-17.

 Keeping An Eye On…Entering Today’s Game:

 Among UGA’s career Leaders

 • 38 points from No. 27 Jerry Waller